Duality, Bridgeland wall-crossing and flips of secant varieties: The Embedded Problem: Flips of Secant Varieties.

 are Bridgeland stable.
 The objects $G_{2p}$ form the fiber of $\widetilde{Sec X}$ over $Z=2p$. \end{proof} \begin{lemma} The fiber product $M_2^+\times_{M_2}M_2^-$ is isomorphic to the common blow-up $\bl_{E_2^+}M_2^+= \bl_{E_2^-}M_2^-$. \end{lemma} \begin{proof} The proof is similar to the proof of Lemma \ref{common blowup}.
 The right vanishing is again a consequence of Bertram-Ein-Lazarsfeld vanishing. \end{proof} This completes Vermeire's first flip since by restricting the fiber diagram of Lemma \ref{common blowup2} one gets

 \begin{remark} In \cite{V1} it is mentioned that flips of secant varieties are closely related to the geometry of $\Hilb^n(X)$.
-By Proposition \ref{prop for remark} and Corollary \ref{wall-crossing} and the results of this section, one sees that indeed flips of secant varieties of Veronese surfaces are related to the geometry of $Hilb^n(\P^2)$, and more precisely to its birational geometry. \end{remark} \\ \\ By using diagrams similar to \ref{diagram for X} and \ref{diagram for X2} one sees that every rank-1 wall produces a birational transformation of $E_0^-$ whose exceptional locus contains the strict transform of some higher secant variety of $X$.
+By Propositions \ref{prop for remark} and \ref{MMP3} and the results of this section, one sees that indeed flips of secant varieties of Veronese surfaces are related to the geometry of $\Hilb^n(\P^2)$, and more precisely to its birational geometry. \end{remark}

+By using diagrams similar to \eqref{diagram for X} and \eqref{diagram for X2} one sees that every rank-1 wall produces a birational transformation of $E_0^-$ whose exceptional locus contains the strict transform of some higher secant variety of $X$.
 Indeed, for $\ell <(d-1)/2$ the exceptional locus for the induced birational transformation of $E_0^-$, corresponding to crossing the wall $W_{\ell}$, is the strict transform of $Sec^{\ell-1}X$.
 For $\ell\geq (d-1)/2$ the exceptional locus is reducible and the middle component $E_{\ell,0}$ intersects $E_0^-$ along the strict transform of $Sec^{\ell-1}X$.
 The intersection $E_{\ell,-i}\cap E_{\ell,0}\cap E_0^-$ is the locus in $\widetilde{Sec^{\ell-1}X}$ of $(\ell-1)$-dimensional planes passing through $\ell$ different points, $i(d-i)/2$ of them lying on the image by the $(d-3)$-uple embedding of a curve $C\subset \P^2$ of degree $i$.
-Since $E_0^-$ is fixed by the duality automorphism this completely describes the loci for the induced MMP on $E_0^-$.
+Since $E_0^-$ is fixed by the duality automorphism, this completely describes the loci for the restriction to $E_0^-$ of the MMP on $M_H(0,d,-3d/2)$.